Electric scooters are hard to miss these days..

 Renting a shared scooter is the easier way to test the idea.
 Just remember that rentals are often in poor shape, so you’ll have a much better experience on one you own!

 P.S.
-If you’re considering an electric scooter for commuting, errands, or other practical purposes, then read my review of the Ninebot Max.
-It’s a bit heavier than most, but the range, ride quality, and value are fantastic.
+If you’re considering an electric scooter for commuting, errands, or other practical purposes, then the Ninebot Max (hands-on review here) is hard to beat.
+It’s a bit heavier than most, but brings fantastic range, ride quality, and value.
 I consider it the best option for most daily riders.